Larry Johnson and Clinton Portis Tackle Mental Health Issues

 The way Johnson and Portis were acting could be misinterpreted in many negative ways, but understanding the mindset behind their actions can show people more about what they're going through than anything the two men could say to those cameras.

 They were both blindsided when they realized I was there: Talking about mental health is hard enough as it is, and it's almost impossible to know who to trust.
-Though nobody was at fault, somehow Portis and Johnson didn't know that I'd been invited to watch them film this, let alone record it and write about it.
+Though an NFLPA rep later told me that they'd both been told about me in an email, Portis and Johnson must have forgotten or overlooked it, because they clearly didn't know I'd be there to watch them film this, let alone record it and write about it.

-They trusted the NFLPA; they had no clue who I was.
+They had no clue who I was.
 So even though I stood in that room with them for some five hours or more, I'm barely going to use any of it.
 As a journalist I could, but as a human being it would feel wrong to go into detail about all they said in that room since, when they agreed to this, they didn't know I'd be there to write about it.

 Johnson met me for dinner later, though, and it was enlightening.
 Not just about him, or even about him and Portis, but about what's going on within all men like them.